benmatthewsed/working-with-admin-data/references-reading-list-html.md

 Welcome!
 ========

 We (Zhiqiang, Lynne and Ben) compiled these resources whilst writing the ADRC-Scotland course *Working with Administrative Data* in 2017.
 The practical side of the course focused on data manipulation, visualization and the potential pitfalls specific to analysing routinely collected data in the social sciences.
-(You can see the course website at <http://adrc-s-intro-to-data-linkage-course.weebly.com/>)
+You can see the 2017 course website at <http://adrc-s-intro-to-data-linkage-course.weebly.com/>

-We hope that this list will be useful for those interested in attending the 2018 iteration of the course (and others!).
+We hope that this list will be useful for those interested in attending the 2018 iteration of the course and others.

-What follows is a pretty exhaustive list, so a good place to start are the course texts.
+What follows is a pretty exhaustive list (we don't expect course participants to read everything on here!), so a good place to start are the **course texts**.
 We ran the course covering both R (<https://www.r-project.org/>) and Stata (<https://www.stata.com/>), so we have course texts listed for both programs.

-Much of the R material in the course was based on Grolemund and Wickham's *R for Data Science* (2017), and a number of chapters from this book are listed under the course topics below.
-The Stata side of the course drew on a wider range of materials, and so we've selected two as course 'texts' - the *Introduction to Stata* by UNC Carolina Population Centre and Stata Corp's *Resources for learning Stata*.
+Much of the **R** material in the course was based on Grolemund and Wickham's *R for Data Science* (2017), and a number of chapters from this book are listed under the course topics below.

+The **Stata** side of the course drew on a wider range of materials, and so we've selected two as course 'texts' - the *Introduction to Stata* by UNC Carolina Population Centre and Stata Corp's *Resources for learning Stata*.
 The latter of these isn't a text as such, but is a great place to find information on how to get things done in Stata.

 Course texts
 ------------

 ### R

--   Grolemund and Wickham 2017, R for Data Science - <http://r4ds.had.co.nz> \#\#\# Stata
+-   Grolemund and Wickham 2017, R for Data Science - <http://r4ds.had.co.nz>

--   UNC Carolina Population Centre nd, Introduction to Stata - <http://www.cpc.unc.edu/research/tools/data_analysis/statatutorial/>
+### Stata

 -   Stata Corp, Resources for learning Stata - <https://www.stata.com/links/resources-for-learning-stata/>

 Cheat sheets